 - [1] The parties had no objections to the composition of the panel.
-No bias was declared by the parties or the panel. - [2] At the request of the City, the parties were sworn. - [3] This complaint was one of a number (18) heard during the week of August 19 to August 22.
+No bias was declared by the parties or the panel. - [2] At the request of the City the parties were sworn. - This complaint was one of a number (18) heard during the week of August 19 to August 22.
 All of these complaints had issues in common.
-The two issues common to all complaints were firstly, the use of 95% factor applied to the area to calculate the net operating income in the valuation (the 95% Issue) and secondly, what is the appropriate Capitalization Rate to use in valuing the subject (the Cap Rate Issue)? - [4] The 95% Issue and the Cap Rate Issue were fully argued in the complaint against Roll Number 9943060, the first hearing of the week (heard August 19th).
-Throughout the balance of the week, the parties and the panel carried forward all the evidence and argument and questions on these two issues in every subsequent hearing.
+The two issues common to all complaints were firstly, the use of 95% factor applied to the area to calculate the net operating income in the valuation (the 95% Issue) and secondly, what is the appropriate Capitalization Rate to use in valuing the subject (the Cap Rate Issue)? - The 95% Issue and the Cap Rate Issue were fully argued in the complaint against Roll [4] Number 9943060, the first hearing of the week (heard August 19th).
+Throughout the balance of the week, the parties and the panel carried forward all the evidence and argument and questions on these two issues in every subsequent hearing. - [5] In reviewing the file for the property under complaint, it was noted by the panel subsequent to the hearing, that some of the evidence in the complaint for Roll Number 9943060 noted in the previous paragraph, was not included in the package for the subject under complaint. - The panel, having reviewed the issues surrounding this omission, determined that any evidence which was intended to be carried forward must be included in the disclosure for the property under complaint.
+As support for this position, the Panel noted that Matters Relating to Assessment Complaints Regulation AR 310/2009 (MRAC) s9 (2) prohibited hearing any evidence which was not properly disclosed.